iamtalwinder/notes/MIS/notes/4-mis.md

 7. Discuss fundamental pitfalls in Management Information System during design and planning.
 8. Explain the role of marketing in functioning of management information system.
-9. What is the difference between MIS and DSS?
-Discuss the role of Decision support systems and its applications. `important`
-10. Differentiate among EDP, MIS and DSS in a tabular form. `2 times` `important`
-11. What is Financial MIS?
+9. What is Financial MIS?
 What are the key decisions supported by a Financial MIS?
 Discuss each in detail.
-12. What are Functional MIS?
+10. What are Functional MIS?
 Discuss in detail the Marketing MIS.
-13. How to develop Production based MIS?
+11. How to develop Production based MIS?
 Explain with an example.
-14. What is MIS?
+12. What is MIS?
 Discuss various activities performed by MIS in an Organization.
-15. What is a Marketing information system?
+13. What is a Marketing information system?
 What are the inputs and outputs of a Marketing MIS?
 Discuss the model for Marketing MIS.
-16. Explain the Frame work of MIS in detail with example.
+14. Explain the Frame work of MIS in detail with example.
-17. Explain marketing, personnel, financial and production of MIS
+15. Explain marketing, personnel, financial and production of MIS
-18. How the evaluation of MIS can be performed?
+16. How the evaluation of MIS can be performed?
-19. How the financial based MIS can be designed and implemented?
+17. How the financial based MIS can be designed and implemented?
 Explain with an example.

 ## Topics